rafalf/pylot-regular-exp-match/README.md

 run.py -g -x test_regular_expr.xml -o "C:\"

-Use -g for GUI for Pytahon 2.7+ ( unless on Python 2.6)
+Use -g for GUI for Python 2.7+ ( unless on Python 2.6)